 typicity — a tasting term that describes how well a wine expresses the characteristics inherent to the variety of grape

-vegetal — tasting term describing characteristics of fresh or cooked vegetables detected on the nose and in the flavors of the wine.
+Vegetal — tasting term describing characteristics of fresh or cooked vegetables detected on the nose and in the flavors of the wine.
 Bell peppers, grass, and asparagus are common “vegetal” descriptors.

-vitis vinifera — the species of wine that comprises over 99% of the world’s wine
+Vitis Vinifera — the species of wine that comprises over 99% of the world’s wine

-weight — similar to “body”, the sensation when a wine feels thick or rich on the palate
+Weight — similar to “body,” the sensation when a wine feels thick or rich on the palate

-wine — fermented juice from grapes
+Wine — fermented juice from grapes.
+See what is wine?

-yeast — a microorganism endemic to vineyards and produced commercially that converts grape sugars into alcohol
+Yeast — a microorganism endemic to vineyards and produced commercially that converts grape sugars into alcohol

-yield — the productivity of a vineyard
+Yield — the productivity of a vineyard

-young — an immature wine that is usually bottled and sold within a year of its vintage.
+Young — an immature wine that is usually bottled and sold within a year of its vintage.
 Wines meant to be drunk “young” are noted for their fresh and crisp flavors.